-The innovators can claim deduction on the income from royalty for the innovations that have patented rights.
+The innovators can claim a deduction on the royalty income for the innovations with patented rights.

-Q- Who are eligible to avail deduction under Section 80RRB?
+Q- Who is eligible to avail of deduction under Section 80RRB?

-Q- What is the amount that can be deducted under section 80RRB from income?
+Q- What amount can be deducted under section 80RRB from income?

-The deduction that can be claimed is maximum upto Rs 3 lakh or actual royalty payment received by the patent holder whichever is less.
+The deduction that can be claimed is a maximum of up to Rs 3 lakh or actual royalty payment received by the patent holder, whichever is less.

 Q- How are royalties paid?